thiblahute/meson/docs/markdown/Commands.md

 - `vscode`: Same as `sh` but without `$VAR` substitution because they do not seems to be properly supported by vscode.

+#### Sourceable Shell Activation Scripts

+*Since 1.X.0* When a project uses `meson.add_devenv()`, sourceable shell activation scripts (similar to Python's virtualenv) are automatically generated during `meson setup` in the build directory:
+- `devenv`: Bash/Zsh activation script
+- `devenv.fish`: Fish activation script
+- `devenv.ps1`: PowerShell activation script
+- `devenv.nu`: Nushell activation script

+These scripts are only generated if the project has called `meson.add_devenv()` at least once.
+They can be sourced to modify the current shell environment instead of spawning a subshell.
+Each script provides a `devenvexit` function (or `overlay hide devenv` for Nushell) to restore the original environment.

+When running Meson build commands (`compile`, `test`, `install`, `dist`, `setup`, `configure`) from within a devenv, Meson automatically detects if the command is operating on the same build directory as the active devenv.
+If so, it temporarily restores the original environment for that command.
+This ensures the devenv's modified environment (which points to built artifacts) doesn't interfere with the build process itself - build tools need to run in the clean system environment.
+When running build commands on a different project, the devenv remains active, allowing you to use its modified environment for that other project.

 {{ devenv_arguments.inc }}